Auto racing: One-make racing

-One-make, or single marque, championships often employ production-based cars from a single manufacturer or even a single model from a manufacturer's range.
-There are numerous notable one-make formulae from various countries and regions, some of which – such as the Porsche Supercup and, previously, IROC – have fostered many distinct national championships.
-Single marque series are often found at the club level, to which the production-based cars, limited modifications, and close parity in performance are very well suited.
-Some of the better-known single-make series are the Mini 7 Championship (Europe's longest-running one-make championship), the Radical European Masters, John Cooper Mini Challenge, Clio Cup, Ginettas, Caterhams, BMWs, and MX5s.
-There are also single-chassis single seater formulae, such as Formula Renault and Formula BMW, usually as "feeder" series for "senior" race formula (in the fashion of farm teams).
+One-make, or single marque, championships often employ production-based sports cars from a single manufacturer, or even a single model from a manufacturer's range.
+There are numerous notable one-make series from various countries and regions such as the Porsche Carrera Cup and, previously the International Race of Champions have fostered many distinct national championships.
+Single marque series are often found at the club level, where production-based cars, limited modifications, and close parity in performance make them well-suited for competitive racing.